 Deleted PAL Holdings, Inc. from the list of companies where Mr. Ang is a director.
-Updated per advisement letter filed with SEC on October 28, 2014, relative to Mr. Ang's resignation as director of the said company.
+Updated per advisement letter filed with SEC of October 28, 2014, relative to Mr. Ang's resignation as director of the said company.

-&lt;sup>12 Mr. Constantino resigned as director of PAL Holdings, Inc. effective October 23, 2014.
+Mr. Constantino resigned as director of PAL Holdings, Inc. effective October 23, 2014.
 Updated per advisement letter filed with SEC on October 28, 2014.